Magicturtle12/sushisphere/recap_01.md

 ### Moonbeam Proposal

 https://forum.sushiswapclassic.org/t/moonbeam-sushiswap-proposal/375/3
->As an example of how quickly a project can be ported to Moonbeam, the Uniswap V2 core contracts were deployed to the Moonbeam TestNet (Moonbase Alpha) with no changes whatsoever.
+> As an example of how quickly a project can be ported to Moonbeam, the Uniswap V2 core contracts were deployed to the Moonbeam TestNet (Moonbase Alpha) with no changes whatsoever.
+👀

 ### Jiro0no + Omakasebar Team Proposal
-##### Made by:
+##### Made by: 0xMaki
 https://forum.sushiswapclassic.org/t/team-proposal-omakasebar-jiroono/399

-Official funding proposal for adding Jiro0no and Omakasebar to the team
+Official funding proposal to add Jiro0no and Omakasebar to the team

 ### Official Marketing and Design Proposal
 ##### Made by: ChesterLaCroix